aditioan/hello-world/README.md

 # hello-world
-Just say hello to the world
+Just say hello to the world.
-Here I am, striving and fighting to reach my dreams
+Here I am, striving and fighting to reach my dreams.